Modern Slavery Policy 2017

 Barbri International, which provides test preparation and admissions support for professional licensure exams and similar assessments for legal professionals.

-BARBRI has, or intends to develop, policies that assist in preventing slavery and human trafficking in its operations, including:
+BARBRI has policies that assist in preventing slavery and human trafficking in its operations, including:

 - Bribery and other Corrupt Behaviour: The Company has a strict anti-bribery and corruption policy in line with the Bribery Act (2010).

 - Code of Conduct: BARBRI’s Code of Conduct makes it clear to employees the actions and behavior expected of them when representing the organization.

 - Supplier Terms & Conditions: BARBRI is committed to ensuring that its suppliers adhere to the highest standards of ethics, and a review of its Terms & Conditions will be undertaken in 2017 to ensure that suppliers are aware of their obligations under the Act and comply where necessary.

 Our supply chain includes student recruitment agents, IT suppliers, sub-contractors, and consultants for education services.

 We internally review our supply chain to evaluate risks and review aspects of the supply chain, including but not limited to safety, human trafficking, child labor, and other legal requirements to ensure they meet their regulatory obligations.

 BARBRI will ensure that key staff will undertake training on modern slavery, where deemed necessary, and will engage with external training providers, as appropriate.

 BARBRI will continue to raise the awareness of the basic principles of the Modern Slavery Act 2015, including but not limited to: